xanderhendriks/rpi-embedded-target-action-runner/README.md

 ![STM32CubeIde open project from file system 2](images/STM32CubeIde_open_project_from_file_system_2.png)

 #### Build the project
-Press the build button and check the ouput in the console window at the bottom:
+Press the build button and check the ouptut in the console window at the bottom:

 ![STM32CubeIde build](images/STM32CubeIde_build.png)